hedgewithcryptohedgewithcrypto

 After launching in 2014, AntPool has focused on becoming one of the top Bitcoin mining pools in the market.
 The pool has successfully held the top spot for Bitcoin hashrate on multiple occasions in the past.
 AntPool is operated by a company called Bitmain Technology, which also manufactures the famous Antminer ASIC series.

-The company hosts Bitcoin mining servers all around the world, which are connected in a peer-to-peer network.
+The company hosts Bitcoin mining servers all around the world, which are connected to a peer-to-peer network.
 All miners are connected to their nearest server geographically.
 Thanks to an increased presence, AntPool offers services to a range of customers with 3 mining modes to choose from:

 • Stratum (used for traditional pool mining)